New report sets out three phase strategy to improve rail services in North East, Yorkshire and Midlands

 Leaders of the HS2 East group have already reached out to the government to discuss the findings of the report and negotiate how the proposed strategies can be integrated into the Terms of Reference for the Integrated Rail Plan Study, focusing on the introduction of HS2 trains to Leeds and increasing Leeds Station capacity.

-Leeds City Council Leader James Lewis and Nottinghamshire County Council Leader Ben Bradley MP, joint co-chairs of the HS2 East partnership said:
+Leeds City Council Leader James Lewis and County Council Leader Ben Bradley MP, joint co-chairs of the HS2 East partnership said:

-“The North and Midlands desperately need the inter-city and inter-regional rail connectivity that will bolster our post-pandemic economic recovery and growth, better connecting our communities and bringing and opportunities within easier reach.
+“The North and Midlands desperately need the inter-city and inter-regional rail connectivity that will bolster our post-pandemic economic recovery and growth, better connecting our communities and bringing jobs and opportunities within easier reach.

 “The Integrated Rail Plan will deliver major improvements to the overall national rail network, but it is the vital inter-city and inter-regional connections within the North and Midlands which will offer the greatest benefits to our communities in terms of economic uplift/benefits, along with encouraging use of sustainable travel and reducing our carbon impact.”